-- We are 100% safe on the jobsite every day.
+- We put safety first.
+Always.

 - We are a family.

-- · We watch out for our team members.
+- We watch out for our team members.

 - We are proactive and speak up to prevent mistakes.

 - We are accountable to each other and to the customer.

+- We take extreme ownership.

 - We perform our work to the best of our ability.

+- We treat people with respect.

 - We deliver on our promises.